tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 VM watch can send signal data to a preconfigured [Event Hub](/azure/event-hubs/event-hubs-about).

-This article describes how to configure an Event Hub in order to access signals collected by VM watch.
+This article provides instructions on configuring an Event Hub to access signals collected by VM watch

 ### Prerequisites
 This article assumes that you are familiar with: